 • What is the real impact of AI adoption?

-3.12.2025 This post is an adapted translation of the “2025 State of AI-Assisted Software Development” report by Google Cloud and DORA.
+3.12.2025 This article is an adapted translation of the report “2025 State of AI-Assisted Software Development” by Google Cloud and DORA.
 The original is available via the link.
 Reading time: 20 min.

 This chapter was prepared with the participation of

-Derek DeBellis - quantitative UX researcher, Google Cloud
+Derek DeBellis - quantitative user experience researcher, Google Cloud

 AI has become the new normal in software development

-4. According to the Stack Overflow Developer Survey 2025, 84% of developers already use or plan to use AI in the development process, up from 76% the year before.
+4. According to the Stack Overflow Developer Survey 2025, 84% of developers already use or plan to use AI in the development process, up from 76% a year earlier.

 5. Everyday use has also become normal: 47% of respondents use AI daily.